 Your account will be deactivated immediately.
-If you want to return to this workspace in the future, a workspace owner or admin will need to reactivate your account.
+If you'd like to return to this workspace in the future, a Workspace Owner or Admin will need to reactivate your account.

 No option to deactivate?
 You’re the workspace primary owner, so you’ll first need to transfer ownership.
 Once you’ve done so, you’ll have the option to deactivate your account.